 As With All Jobs, It’s a Learning Experience

-College is a place to learn new things and have new experiences, and working in a bar can be one of those experiences.
+College is a place for students to learn new things and have new experiences, and working a part time job in a bar can be one of those experiences.

 - Bartending offers a variety of learning opportunities, such as state and federal laws, company policies, and mixed drinks.

 - The job requires multitasking skills and the ability to handle stress.